 If you want a simple, affordable way to soothe your RLS, Nurse Yard’s compression socks for restless legs may be the answer.
 Our socks support your calves, ankles, and feet with graduated pressure and light arch support to improve circulation, relieve tension, and prevent cramping.
 In the article below, we discuss how these features alleviate RLS, so you can enjoy your downtime and get better sleep.

-Compression socks are a simple, affordable solution for restless legs syndrome.
+Wearing compression socks is a simple, affordable solution for restless legs syndrome.
 Since RLS has a number of different causes, compression socks can help you find relief while determining the root cause.
 They’re also an effective supplement to other RLS treatments.

 How it Works